cosmos/sdk-tutorials/academy/xl-cosmjs/multi-msg.md

 <HighlightBox type="tip">

-Notice how the structure of the message hints at the fact that Alice can transfer other people's tokens, by putting `fromAddress: notAlice`.
-Of course, the transaction will be accepted if and only if this `notAlice` address has _authorized_ Alice to spend its tokens.
+The message structure demonstrates that Alice can transfer _other_ people's tokens, by putting `fromAddress: notAlice`.
+Such a transaction will only be accepted if the `notAlice` address has _authorized_ Alice to spend its tokens.
 See the section on the Cosmos SDK `authz` module.

 </HighlightBox>

 ## Mixing other message types

 The above example shows you two token-transfer messages in a single transaction.
 Neither Cosmos nor CosmJs limit you to messages of the same type.
 You can decide to have other message types along a token transfer.
-For instance, Alice could in one transaction:
+For instance, in one transaction Alice could:

 1. Send tokens to the faucet.
 2. Delegate some of her tokens to Bob the validator.

 How would Alice create the second message?
-Head to the types table, and find your message type:
+Find your message type in the types table:

 ```typescript [https://github.com/cosmos/cosmjs/blob/7aad551/packages/stargate/src/signingstargateclient.ts#L94]
     ["/cosmos.staking.v1beta1.MsgDelegate", MsgDelegate],
 ```

-Clicking through to the type definition, you land at the `cosmjs-types` repository:
+Click through to the type definition, and the `cosmjs-types` repository:

 ```typescript [https://github.com/confio/cosmjs-types/blob/a14662d/src/cosmos/staking/v1beta1/tx.ts#L46-L50]
 export interface MsgDelegate {